 The first step in the project manager career path is usually a technical role, or a junior role in the IT industry.
 Speak to any project manager, and you’ll find that most of them would have started their careers in a junior position.
-Perhaps this was a software developer, system tester, data analyst, or help desk support.
+Perhaps this was a software developer, software tester, data analyst, or help desk support.

 The aim of this role is to gain experience in the IT industry and learn how it works.
 Learning how to work in teams, how to handle pressure, and work with external people and stakeholders is all part of increasing your knowledge and improving your experience in the IT industry.

 These roles are called “junior” roles as they are usually targeted towards graduate or junior people, those who are new to the industry.
 They can also be called technical roles – roles that involve a lot of technical skill with software or hardware.
 They are not always filled by junior people and some more experienced people choose to stay in a technical role, as it’s something they’re good at and are passionate about.

 A common step to take after a technical role in the project manager career path is to move into a role that has you dealing with people on a regular basis.
 This is a big skill for project managers.

 A couple of roles that include interaction with others are business analysts and team leaders.
 Business analysts are responsible for translating user requirements into technical requirements and design.
 They are heavily involved in communication with all kinds of people in the business, which is a common skill for project managers.

 Team leaders are responsible for managing a team, who often perform technical roles, such as software development or testing.
 This kind of role also involves people management and dealing with various kinds of people.